bluerobotics/bluerov-ros-pkg/docs/Setup.md

 ## Direct Network Configuration

 When performing tele-operated tests and missions, it can be desirable to connect the workstation and ROV together using a direct Ethernet connection.
-Wifi connectivity obviously isn't an option through water, and a direct Ethernet connection eliminates the need for a network switch between the two computers.
+Wifi connectivity obviously isn't an option through water and a direct Ethernet connection eliminates the need for a network switch between the two computers.

 On the workstation machine, choose an Ethernet interface to dedicate to the ROV.
 We will use `eth0`.
 Modify the file `/etc/network/interfaces` by adding or replacing the following information for your chosen interface: